Here are all the details on the donor making the application to appoint a Attorney under a Lasting Power

 This is very much a do it yourself job,if you want to of course, it’s just a case of going through the paperwork slowly and methodically.
 There is a lot of it and far more in the deputy application.

-Please note that in either case the person who is going to look after the affairs can be appointed to deal with finances only or health and welfare only or both.
+Please note that in either case the person who is going to look after the affairs can be appointed to deal with finances only or health and welfare only or both, so finances would include bank accounts.

 Because of the potentially protracted timescale and because there is sometimes some urgency, it is possible to make an emergency application for an interim order: